Dandan youqing

-Names
+English names

 Various sources translate the name of the album into different English-language names.
-The journal CHIME: European Foundation For Chinese Music Research translates the name to Passionate Feelings.
+The journal Chime: European Foundation For Chinese Music Research translates the name to Passionate Feelings.
 Sinorama (now Taiwan Panorama), Biographical Dictionary of Chinese Women: The Twentieth Century – 1912–2000, and Encyclopædia Britannica translate it to Faded Feelings.
 China Radio International translates it to Light Exquisite Feeling.

+Critical reception

+In March 2012, Pu Xiqian from the China News Service called this album a "perfect match" of "outstanding" composition and ancient Chinese poems.
+One of producers of the album, Deng Xiquan, won the Best Record Producer Award at the 1983 RTHK Top 10 Gold Songs Awards.

+Commercial performance

+The album received a platinum award from the International Federation of the Phonographic Industry Hong Kong (IFPIHK) in 1984.
+As of August 2008, the album has sold over 5 million copies, making it one of the best-selling albums in Asia.